nickhendo/tweet-thief/README.md

 ```
 curl 'localhost:<port_number>/tweets?handle=<twitter_handle>'
 ```
 Which will return a JSON structure containing the tweets.
+Alternatively, the Flask app can be modified to serve on localhost directly, and then the above query can work the same.

 ## Further Development
 Further development of this repo would combine the two usages above, leveraging threading, to run the incremental tweet checks every 10 mins, with the collected tweets.

-Additionally, the Twitter
-handle would be passed into the combined solution, rather than as a URL query, with each tweet being sent to stdout as required.
+Additionally, the Twitter handle would be passed into the combined solution, rather than as a URL query, with each tweet being sent to stdout as required.